Serving all 26 counties across Ireland

 Contract cleaning pricing structure

 Optus Glean prices contract cleaning as a tiered monthly retainer, not an opaque annual fee.
-Every proposal itemises labour (with ERO-compliant hourly rate and on-site hours), management overhead, supervision, consumables (if included), equipment amortisation, insurance, and QA.
+Every proposal itemises labour (with ERO-compliant fixed monthly fees apply and on-site hours), management overhead, supervision, consumables (if included), equipment amortisation, insurance, and QA.
 This structure makes contracts comparable like-for-like and eliminates the surprise-invoice problem that dogs the sector.

 Typical pricing ranges for 2026 are: